Our 80th season and still going strong

-In addition to the orchestra, the Pioneer Valley Symphony has a strong amateur chorus and chamber choir under the direction of Jonathan Harvey and our youth orchestra directed by Luca Antonucci.
+This year we welcome Maestro Tianhui Ng as the new Music Director of the Pioneer Valley Symphony.
+In addition to the orchestra, the Pioneer Valley Symphony has a strong amateur chorus and chamber choir under the direction of Gregory W. Brown and our youth orchestra directed by Steven Bathory-Peeler.

 Each year we offer seven symphonic concerts that include family, educational, and choral programs.
 In June and July, 2013, we began offering four Summer Sings for members of the community to get together and sing major choral works on an informal basis, often with soloists and instrumental accompaniment.
 Our Youth Orchestra performs two concerts a season.

-The PVS created a much-loved education program for third- and fourth-graders in the Franklin County schools 22 years ago, consisting of a six-week classroom unit, visits to classrooms by PVS musicians, and a final education concert during the school day by the adult orchestra.
+The PVS created a much-loved education program for third- and fourth-graders in the Franklin County schools in 1994, consisting of a six-week classroom unit, visits to classrooms by PVS musicians, and a final education concert during the school day by the adult orchestra.

 The Pioneer Valley Symphony has also gained national recognition for its programming of contemporary music, earning three ASCAP awards for adventurous programming: In 1997, 2011, and 2014.